-Black swans are unknown unknowns that are impossible to predict, but Azad Zangana, senior European economist and strategist at Schroders, has predicted three black swans for 2019.
+Black swans are unknown unknowns that are impossible to predict, but Azad Zangana, the senior European economist and strategist at Schroders, has predicted three black swans for 2019.

 Eurozone crisis mk2

-Zangana believes that the gradual withdrawal of QE by the ECB will result in tighter liquidity and could potentially result in the another Greek-style crisis in the Eurozone.
+Zangana believes that the gradual withdrawal of QE by the ECB will result in tighter liquidity and could potentially result in another Greek-style crisis in the Eurozone.

 In his view, Europe doesn’t have the mechanisms in place to prevent another occurrence as it is yet to complete the banking union and is not a fiscal union.
 President Macron has proposed a fund to support growth in such circumstances, but this has yet to be created.

 Greece is not the only market that could give the Eurozone trouble.
 Bond markets breathed a sigh of relief when the Italian budget for the coming year was finally agreed.
 But, given the aims of the populist coalition, the drama could be played out again this year.